Syrian Interim Government, opposition express solidarity with Türkiye

 At a gathering in Syria's northern Afrin district, they vowed that no one could break their bond with their Turkish brothers and sisters, adding that they would defeat all such hostile agendas.

-The statements come after some circles in northern Syria attacked the Turkish flag and Turkish positions due to Foreign Minister Mevlüt Çavuşoğlu saying he met Syrian regime Foreign Minister Faisal Mekdad briefly during a non-aligned movement meeting in October.
+While Foreign Minister Mevlüt Çavuşoğlu said Thursday that he had a quick word with his Syrian counterpart Faisal Mekdad on the sidelines of the Non-Aligned Movement meeting in October in Serbia’s capital Belgrade, the Foreign Ministry underlined Friday that Türkiye will continue to show solidarity with the people of Syria and pursue efforts to find a permanent solution to the Syrian crisis.

-On Thursday, Çavuşoğlu said that the opposition and regime must come together "for reconciliation somehow, there will be no permanent peace otherwise."
+“We need to bring the opposition and regime together for reconciliation somehow, there will be no permanent peace otherwise,” the top diplomat said while addressing reporters on the last day of the 13th Ambassadors Conference in Türkiye’s capital Ankara.

+Çavuşoğlu highlighted the necessity of a strong central administration to prevent the disintegration of Syria and this would only be possible with unity.

+There must be a strong administration in Syria to prevent any division of the country, Çavuşoğlu said.
+“The will that can dominate every corner of its lands can only be achieved through unity and solidarity,” he added.
+He emphasized the need to take steps for rebuilding of civil war-torn Syria since 2011.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.